 Over the last 25 years, Michael's Guesthouse Studio has been situated in Santa Fe, New Mexico.

-Michael has just finished the systems integration for his new two studio Guesthouse.
+Michael recently finished the systems integration for his new two studio Guesthouse.
 The large mixing room is equipped with an 11.2 Dolby ATMOS monitoring system with overhead speakers which can also be configured for IMAX and special venue.
 The second room has a 7.1 surround monitoring system.
-Both rooms feature ProTools HDX, analogue and digital synthesizers, and many unique acoustic instruments.
-Pictures will be available soon.
+Each room has it's own ProTools HDX system.
+The large room has a second ProTools system for simultaneous editorial during mixing and full 4K picture playback.
+The smaller room has Michael's analogue and digital synthesizers, and many unique acoustic instruments.